Education | November 07, 2024

 Cash savings rates

-Interest rate slashes benefit borrowers, but there’s a tradeoff: The return on cash savings goes down.
+Interest rate slashes benefit borrowers, but there’s a trade-off: The return on cash savings goes down.
 If you hold cash in a business checking or savings account, be prepared to earn less interest.
 Now might be a good time to reconsider how much money you have in your accounts and whether to invest it in your business or the stock market or to pay down debt.

 Financial markets